myfinance/mfbackend/doc/install/ansible/roles/buildServer/README.md

 Role Name
 =========

-installs all tools necessary for building myfinance and setup the user "builder"
+installs all tools necessary for building myfinance and setup the user "holger"

 Requirements
 ------------